 This dish is the perfect way to introduce more diverse flavors to your mini.
 Teriyaki originates from Japanese immigrants who arrived in Hawaii and combined soy sauce with the local pineapple and brown sugar.
 While it might be a new and different flavor for your kiddo, Little Spoon’s Chicken Teriyaki has a sweet and approachable taste with antibiotic-free chicken breast topped in a low-sodium teriyaki sauce and served with a light stir fry of quinoa and fresh veggies.

-Cheesy Black Bean Pupusas with Veggie Spanish Rice
+Cheesy Black Bean Pupusas with Southwest Veggie Quinoa

 Pupusas are a simple and classic Central American dish, hailing originally from El Salvador, made from corn masa.
-Little Spoon’s mini version is stuffed with black beans and cheese and served with a side of veggie Spanish rice.
+Little Spoon’s mini version is stuffed with black beans and cheese and served served atop veggie quinoa.
 Fluffy and flavorful, these make for the perfect finger food when your mini is ready to transition to the good stuff.

 Southwest Chicken Fajita Bowl with Veggie Spanish Rice

 This Tex Mex classic is another approachable way to introduce new spices such as cumin and coriander to your little.
 Little Spoon’s fajitas include antibiotic-free chicken breast lightly seasoned with Southwest inspired spices and served atop veggie Spanish rice.